-Facet Joint Medial Branch Blocks For The Treatment Of Pain
+Sacroiliac Joint Injection For The Treatment Of Pain

-What is a medial branch block?
+What is a sacroiliac injection?

-A medial branch block is an injection over the tiny nerve to the facet joint.
-The injection provides information about whether pain is coming from your facet joints.
-Usually, several injections are undertaken during the same procedure.
-It is used for localised spinal pain where simpler measures have not helped.
-It can help your pain by reducing some of the pain signals from the joint.
-Though pain relief is usually short-lived, some people can get significant and more long lasting pain relief from these injections.

-Facet joints are small joints that link the bones of the spine together.
-The facet joints allow movement and stabilise the spine.
-Wear and tear, inflammation and injury to the facet joints may cause pain in some people.
-Several injections to different facet joints may be needed depending on the site of pain.
+A sacroiliac joint injection is an injection into a joint at the bottom of the spine where it joins the pelvis known as the sacroiliac joint.
+The sacroiliac joint injections may be used to diagnose and treat certain types of back pain.
+It is used for localised pain where simpler measures have not helped.
+It may help your pain by reducing some of the pain signals from the joint.
+Pain relief is usually short-lived though some people can get significant and lasting pain relief from these injections, it may not be a cure.
+The sacroiliac joints allow movement and stabilise the spine.
+Wear and tear, inflammation and injury may cause pain in some people.
 The injection contains local anaesthetic often with a small amount of steroid.
 The injection is usually undertaken alongside other treatments such as physiotherapy.